 I've seen The Producers as the original non-musical movie & I've seen the musical movie & play previously, so I expected no surprises - Silly me!
 Last night was no production, it was a ticketed dress rehearsal, only the company's 8th rehearsal.
 It could have been subtitled, Anything Goes!, because the audience was warned the director could stop the production if any problems cropped up.

 So, at one point, the director, shouted out for the action to stop.
-I figured the halt had something to do with the character Roger De Brie, an actor in drag, who looked like he'd been trying to hold up his silver lame clad arse - literally - for the entire scene.
-Turned out it was his microphone pack that was dragging, not his glittery arse.
+I figured the halt had something to do with the character Roger De Brie, an actor in drag, who looked like he'd been trying to hold up his silver lame clad bum - literally - for the entire scene.
+Turned out it was his microphone pack that was dragging, not his glittery rear end.

 When De Brie left the stage for repairs, the actors playing Bialy and Bloom stood on stage, nothing to do - other than keep the audience in stitches with their off the cuff humor; awesome!
 For example, one of the stage's misbehaving microphones suddenly cracked like a cannon, Bialy feigned being shot in the chest, shouting, "I didn't know there was a critic in the house!"

 |Now Ulla |

 'We're alone now', hesitantly announced Bloom to Ulla and her squatting assistant, to audience howls.
 Bloom and Ulla managed to dance (uh... wheel?) through their routine and I laughed at their improvisations until I very nearly did myself an injury.
 Talk about 'the show must go on'.

 Here's to hoping I get a chance to help out at one or more of the remaining Music Circus shows for the 2011 season.
 I was happy to sign myself up last night for an August performance of Defending the Caveman at the Cosmopolitan Cabaret.
 Hurrah!